Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Intermittent fasting means you cannot eat during your fasting period.
 A good rule to remember is that anything with calories will break a fast such as soda, juice, and coffee or tea with any type of milk, creamer, or sweetener.

-However, you can have water and unsweetened coffee or tea without milk or creamer.
+However, while intermittent fasting you can have water and coffee or tea without sweetener, milk, or creamer.
 In fact, coffee and tea (green tea in particular) help boost the benefits of intermittent fasting.

 Top drinks to optimize intermittent fasting include: